Gi7mo/TridentSkirtLights/README.md

 - ![Assembly](Images/Assembly.png)
 - ![Animated](Images/trident-skirt-lights.gif)

+## Troubleshooting
+- Problem: My Leds showing Random colors
+    - Solution: Add a ~400Ω Resistor on the data line

 ## Notes
+- You can contact me via Discord "Gi7mo!#4618"
 - This readme file contains Amazon Associate, Aliexpress affiliate, PCBWay affiliate links.
 I make a comission on qualifying purchases.
 - This project does not come with any warranty, if you choose to build/use one, you are doing this at your own risk!